RongyanYuan/Index-Modeling-Rongyan-Yuan/README.md

 # This is the Assessment Index Modelling by Rongyan Yuan
-Dear recruiter,
+Hi Everyone
-  Here is the index modeling assessment project, and again, thank you so much for this opportunity!
+  Here is an index modeling project for your reference.
 # Packages used
 There are two external packages used in this project: ```pandas``` and ```numpy```, which have been already announced in the ```requirement.txt``` file.